kristinkand/nocturne/README.md

 - Launch any configured data connectors
 - Set up service discovery and health checks
 - Open the Aspire dashboard at `http://localhost:17257`

+You can then access the frontend from the port assigned to it.

 ### Access the API